Last Updated on

 A few things we’re working on at our farm:

-not just growing veggies, but saving seeds and making compost
+In addition to growing veggies, we are saving seeds and making compost.

-not just raising livestock, but reproducing some and having sources for others
+We are raising livestock as well as reproducing some and having sources for others.

 That doesn’t mean we won’t purchase these things when they’re readily available and affordable.